See Thailand Through My Lens

 Peter already spoke good English for his age, and I feared that if he stayed there, he would lose what he had learned.
 I wanted him to keep developing and to one day have the confidence to explore the wider world.

-So, as soon as the school year ended in March, I took him on my old motorbike to Chiang Mai city to look for a new school.
+So, as soon as the school year ended in March, I took him to Chiang Mai city to look for a new school.
 We visited one that didn’t feel right, and then — almost by chance — arrived at Varee Chiangmai School.
 From the moment we walked through the gate, we were welcomed with warmth and kindness.

 A teacher explained that the school’s annual English Camp had just begun — a one-month program to help children learn through fun and daily practice.
 Without hesitation, I signed Peter up.